HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 This chart breaks down the image formats of images loaded from CSS.
 It does not include images loaded from HTML, just those that appear in a style rule.
-There has been a significant swing away from PNG <span class="numeric-bad">(▼from 44% to 30%)</span>, with SVG and WEBP each seeing an increase of 6 percentage points.
+There has been a significant swing away from PNG—down from 44% to 30%—with SVG and WebP each seeing an increase of 6 percentage points.

 ### Number of images in CSS